Spyrosgg/resume/CV.md

 ## Structural Engineer

 #### Profile
-Spyros has experience of new-build, refurbishment and extensions building projects in several sectors including residential and commercial.
-He has a strong engineering knowledge and attention to detail which enables him to effectively identify design and commercial opportunities to create efficiencies and add value to the project.
-He also specialises in software and automation development, looking to drive innovation in the engineering field.
-This enables him to increase team productivity and successfully deliver significant projects on tight schedules, including Crossrail KO1 delivery.
+Spyros has extended experience of new-build, refurbishment and extension projects in several

+sectors, i.e. High-rise buildings,

+Rail, Educational, Heath care and

+Commercial structures.
+He has a

+strong engineering knowledge and

+attention to detail which enables him

+to effectively identify design and

+commercial opportunities to create

+efficiencies and add value to the

+project.

+He also specialises in software and

+automation development, looking to

+drive innovation in the engineering

+field.
+This enables him to increase

+team productivity and successfully

+deliver significant projects on tight

+schedules, including Crossrail KO1

+delivery.

 <table border="0">
 <colgroup>